 During Maryland’s annual 90-day legislative session, Alice works to advance educational equity in Maryland through her role on the Education Subcommittee and Ways and Means Committee in the Maryland House of Delegates.

-Alice Cain is the Executive Vice President at Teach Plus.
-She leads the organization’s efforts to improve policy in 11 states and at the federal level and to build strategic alliances between Teach Plus and other organizations seeking to improve results for students.
+Since 2011, Alice has led Teach Plus’ efforts to improve education policy in 10 states and at the federal level and to build strategic alliances between Teach Plus and other organizations seeking to improve opportunities and outcomes for underserved students.
 She supports teacher leaders across the country in order to ensure that their advocacy yields tangible victories for students.